brillout/wildcard-api/docs/rpc.md

   };
 ~~~

-This means that our server code needs to be changed and re-deployed;
+This means that our backend code needs to be changed and re-deployed.
-with RPC,
+In general, with RPC,
-anytime the frontend wants to change a SQL/ORM query, the backend code needs to be changed and re-deployed.
+anytime the frontend wants to change a query, the backend code needs to be changed and re-deployed.

-Being able to change the backend at the whim of the frontend is a *the central prerequisite* for using RPC.
+Being able to change the backend at the whim of the frontend is *the* central prerequisite for using RPC.

 REST/GraphQL, on the other hand, decouples:
 as long as the schema doesn't change,